 It happens every year.
 You and some friends and family get together for a summer cookout in your backyard or at the park, or maybe you spend a late night out on the lake.
 At the end of the night, some friends will find themselves covered in bright red itchy bug bites, while others head home scot-free.
 Why are some people more prone to mosquito bites than others?

 As it turns out, the answer is not so simple.

-“Basically through a ton of research it’s been shown there are 400 or more chemical compounds on human bodies that play a role in attraction — or not — to mosquitoes.
-Each species of mosquito that can bite people is attracted or not because of these chemicals.”
+“Through a ton of research, it’s been shown there are 400 or more chemical compounds on human bodies that play a role in attraction — or not — to mosquitoes,” said Janis Reed, technical services manager for Control Solutions Inc. and entomology correspondent for Mosquito Squad.
+“Each species of mosquito that can bite people is attracted or not because of these chemicals.”

 There isn’t just one chemical that makes you more attractive to mosquitoes — it’s a combination that is determined by your genetic makeup.
 Chemicals are released as you sweat, and they interact with the several kinds of bacteria and other compounds that are on your skin to create your unique body odors.
 Lactic acid and ammonia are two compounds that are commonly found on human skin that have been found to attract mosquitoes.
 Some people exude body odors that are more attractive to mosquitos than others, which may lead to them getting more bites.

 Your body heat can also play a factor.
 Mosquitoes, more specifically females, tend to gravitate toward a heat source.
 While you’re working in the yard or doing your daily exercises in the park, your body will naturally generate more heat, which can attract more mosquitoes.